HurricaneJames/rex/README.md

     <%= react_component 'DemoComponent', {} %>
     ```

-There are some things to note about this setup.
+This setup gives us `require()`.
+However, there are some things to note.
 First, do not `require('react')` via CommonJS `require()`.
-React is being loaded globaly by react-rails.
-Second, each and every single component that should be available globally needs to be `require()`d in components.js.
+React is being loaded globaly by react-rails via the sprocket `//= require react` directive.
+A second inclusion will cause React to throw errors.
+Second, each and every single component that should be available globally needs to be `require()`d in `components.js`.
 CommonJS does not have an equivalent to the sprocket `//= require_tree` directive.

 Fixing Browserify/React-Rails
 =============================
 Problem, `require('react')` is necessary if we want to use Jest.
-The solution so far gives `require()`, but not `require('react')`.
+The solution so far provides `require()` for other libraries, but not `require('react')`.
 So, how to get this crucial last requirement.
-Presently, the only workable solution is to ignore the react.js asset provided by react-rails and use the Node version instead.
+Presently, the only workable solution is to ignore the `react.js` asset provided by react-rails and use the Node version instead.

 1. Replace `//= require react` with `require('react')` in component.js